Bryan brothers: 2016

 At the Madrid Masters, the twins were beaten in the quarter-finals by the in-form Herbert and Mahut.
 Having saved three match points in their opening match, the Bryan Brothers went on to win the Rome Masters by beating Vasek Pospisil and Jack Sock in the final.
 This was their 36th Masters 1000 title and 112th title overall.
 The brothers saved one match point en route to the final of the 2016 French Open.
 However, they were defeated in the final by the all-Spanish pairing of Feliciano López and Marc López.

 The brothers began their grass-court season at the 2016 Stuttgart Open where they were defeated in the semi-finals by Marach and Martin.
 At the 2016 Gerry Weber Open, the Bryans were beaten in the semi-finals by defending and eventual champions Klaasen and Ram.
 At Wimbledon, the twins were beaten once again by Klaasen and Ram in the quarter-finals.
 The Bryans began the North American hard court season attempting to defend their title at the 2016 Rogers Cup.
 However, they were beaten in the quarter-finals by Florin Mergea and Horia Tecău.
 The brothers withdrew from the Rio Olympics because of concerns over the zica virus.
 The twins reached the semi-finals of the 2016 Western & Southern Open where they were defeated by Jean-Julien Rojer and Horia Tecău.
 The Bryans were defeated in the quarter-finals of the 2016 US Open by Feliciano López and Marc López, in the last match ever played at the old Louis Armstrong Stadium.

 2019–2020: Retirement

 On November 13, 2019, the brothers announced that they would retire from professional tennis after the 2020 season, concluding with the US Open.
 The Bryans ultimately retired a fortnight earlier than expected, due to the negative impact of the COVID-19 pandemic on the North American hardcourt swing.

 Performance timeline

 Parents

 The Bryan brothers' mother, Kathy Bryan (née Blake), is a former women's circuit player.
 She is a four-time participant at Wimbledon and made the mixed doubles quarter-finals in 1965.
 She still teaches tennis.
 Their father, Wayne, is a lawyer, musician, and tennis instructor.
 Both their parents are involved in various ATP Kids' Days and clinics on tour.
+Wayne also wrote a book about his sons, titled The Formula: Raising Your Child to be a Champion.